ejdostal/Data_projects_TripleTen/SuperNova_Externship_README.md

 # SuperNova Externship - Health Inspection Records Analysis

-This is a project I worked on as part of a two month long externship with SuperNova MGU.
-It was a valuable opportunity for me to gain some real world experience and to continue growth as a professional.
-Collaborating with two other data professionals under the team lead, we completeda big data project was completed from start to finish: from the scraping of data, to cleaning and pre-processing process, to conducting unique analyses and estabishing informative data visualizations, to the presentation of major results and data recommendations to stakeholders.
+This is a project I worked on during a two month long externship with SuperNova MGU.
+It was a great opportunity for me to gain some real world experience and to continue growing as a professional.
+Collaborating with two other data analysts and the team lead, we completed a big data project together from start to finish: from web scraping, to cleaning and pre-processing, to conducting analyses and creating data visualizations, to presentating final esults and recommendations to stakeholders.

-# SuperNova MGU
+## SuperNova MGU

-As mentioned above, this externship was hosted by SuperNova MGU.
-SuperNova seeks to redefine insurance excellence  company brings together a team of seasoned industry leaders dedicated to innovation and efficiency with a broker-centric approach.
+As mentioned above, this data project was coducted for the company, SuperNova MGU.
+SuperNova's mission is to redefine insurance excellence and it brings together a team of seasoned industry leaders dedicated to innovation and efficiency with a broker-centric approach.
 You can [read more SuperNova MGU here at their website.] (https://supernovamgu.com/)

-### Health Inspection Records
+## Health Inspection Records

-The goal for this externship was to analyze data avaliable online from a variety of unique health inspection records and violations for insights and linkage with claims.
-Major milestones of this process included the scraping and collection of the data in a spreadsheet, the cleaning/standardizing of collected data with irregularities, the forming and sharing of unique analyses and insights, and the combining of all major analysis results into a single, cohesive presentation to stakeholders.
+The goal for this project was to analyze data avaliable online from a variety of different health inspection records for linkage with claims.
+Major milestones of the process included the scraping and collection of this data into a single, organized spreadsheet, the cleaning/normalizing of data columns sourced from different regions, the forming and communication of unique analyses and insights with collaborators, and the combining and consolidation of all major insights into a concise, informative presentation for stakeholders.

-#### The Data
+## The Data

-The data we used to accomplish this came from 10 unique health units and was composed of a total of 112,811 unique inspection records.
-Our team lead, Mike Lee, was primarily responsible for the scraping of data, which was accomplished using Python Selenium and Jupyter Notebook.
-My fellow analysts and I participated closely in this web scraping process through live observations of Mike's process, ongoing learning of basic Python a through a concurrent learning sprint course, and ongoing workshops and office hours where we had opportunities to ask questions and try to replicate Mike's process.
+The data we used to accomplish this came from 10 unique regions and was made up of a total of 112,811 unique inspection records.
+Our team lead, Mike Lee, was primarily responsible for web scraping of data, which was accomplished using Python Selenium and Jupyter Notebook.
+My fellow analysts and I participated closely in the scraping process through via observations of Mike's process, ongoing learning of basic Python structures and applications through a concurrent learning sprint, and ongoing workshops and office hours where we had opportunities to ask questions and attempt to replicate Mike's process.

-All web data scraped was combined into single spreadsheet for further analysis.
-Each row represented in the table represented a unique inspection record and a one-to-many relationship between entities (business) and inspections:
+All data scraped was eventually aggregated into single spreadsheet for further analysis.
+Each row in the table represented a unique inspection record.
+A one-to-many relationship also existed between entities (business) and inspections:

 - `url_inspection_full`: represents unique ID for each inspection report created
 - `inspection_results`